 Women produce a number of different sex hormones including oestrogen, progesterone and testosterone.
-After the menopause, either naturally or surgically, these hormones will begin to diminish in quantity – some more quickly than others.
-It is this reduction which causes most of the menopausal symptoms that women can experience.
+After menopause, either naturally or surgically, these hormones will begin to diminish in quantity – some more quickly than others.
+It is this reduction that causes most of the menopausal symptoms that women can experience.

 PROGESTERONE is one of the female sex hormones produced by the ovaries and adrenal glands.
 It plays an important role in maintaining a pregnancy.
 As well as helping to sustain pregnancy it also regulates the monthly menstrual cycle.

 Its most important function is to encourage the endometrium to secrete proteins in the second half of the menstrual cycle in preparation for a fertilised egg.
 If no egg is fertilised or implanted then oestrogen and progesterone levels fall and the endometrium breaks down and is passed out through the body through your period bleed.